As a vegetarian, I am always looking for innovative ways to make meals interesting and tasty, as well as nutritious, for the whole family.

 Although egg poachers with plastic cups are good, egg poachers with metal cups are even better.
 However, finding metal cup egg poachers can be difficult because they are less common and a lot of the descriptions are misleading.

 Often, the manufacturer's description will claim that the egg poacher is either steel or aluminium, giving the impression that the cups are metal.
 But, in fact, it's only the pan that is metal; the cups are plastic.

 Therefore, if you're seeking out an egg poacher with metal cups, you'll need to find one where the manufacturer's description specifically states that the cups are metal.
 Aluminium conducts heat better than steel, but as long as its metal (aluminium or steel) it will do a good job.

 Rather than a full egg poacher, an egg poacher without a skillet works in the same way, but takes up less storage space.
-I recommend this Norpro Non Stick 4-Egg Poacher.
-It comes without a skillet so it takes up less storage space and can be used in any suitable-sized skillet or frying pan you may already have.
+I recommend the Norpro Non-Stick 4-Egg Poacher.
+It comes without a skillet, so it takes up less storage space and can be used in any suitable-sized skillet or frying pan you may already have.